aryl-shamir/Pomodoro-GUI/README.md

 ## Author

-Made by [Your Name] — inspired by the Pomodoro productivity method.
+Made by aryl-shamir — inspired by the Pomodoro productivity method from Angela course on 100 days code.

 ---